1963–64 Bologna FC 1909 season: Summary

 In March, the Italian Football Federation issued a statement that 5 Bologna players had tested positive for performance-enhancing drugs.
 They were immediately suspended and the club was docked 3 points.
 Everyone associated with Bologna FC was shocked, and nobody doubted the innocence of the players implicated for a moment.
 The notoriously tough and emotionless Fulvio Bernardini was in tears.
 So close to finally winning another title after a 23-year wait, it was about to be ripped away from them.
 Well, Bologna were having none of it.
 Protest marches exploded in the streets, the local media cried foul in the newspapers, and a team of Bolognese lawyers took on the case.
 While all this was happening, Renato Dall’Ara, by now an elderly man, was on the way out with a failing heart.
 The Bolognese prosecutor discovered that the tubes containing the urine samples from the players were not adequately sealed – therefore, anyone could have tampered with the specimens.
 In addition, the methamphetamine the samples contained was enough to kill a man.
 Meanwhile, other samples from the players, taken at the same time, were found perfectly sealed, in a double-locked refrigerator, with no traces of drugs whatsoever.
 The plot thickened.
 In the end, the players were acquitted of any wrongdoing.
 It was determined that the entire affair was an act of sabotage on behalf of the northern clubs to derail Bologna's season.

 However, Bologna still lost 3 points while investigations continued and because of that, they struggled to keep up with Inter in the race for the Scudetto.
 The two teams matched each other win for win while Bologna anxiously awaited for the final investigation results.
 Finally it came – an established lack of evidence of any wrongdoing meant that the crucial three points would be returned to Bologna, bringing them level with Inter, with just three games to go.
 At the end of the season, both teams were still on equal points, which meant that for the first and only time in the history of the Serie A, a playoff would decide the ultimate champions.
 Four days before this penultimate match however, Bologna's emblematic president of 30 years, Renato Dall’Ara, died from a heart attack in the middle of a meeting in the offices of the Federation.
 The players were in tears, as Dall’Ara was not only their employer, he was like their father.
 Bologna's season from hell continued.: In his honour, Bologna took to the pitch against an Inter side who had just become European champions.
 Finally, the play-off kicked off.

-After a goalless first half, the Bolognese side outclassed team from Milan and won 2–0.
-The Scudetto, to this day their last, was finally theirs, despite everything that had taken place.
-Bologna never gave up.
-Time and again, just when it seemed like it couldn't get any worse, it did – but they just kept on going and the reward for their perseverance was the Scudetto.
+After a goalless first half, Bologna defeated Milan 2–0 to win the Scudetto.